Chennimalai: Collections

 Excavations also came out with ancient iron objects such as arrowheads and swords.
 Also they have collected Roman artefacts, iron-melting furnaces, beads, shell bangles and pottery with the Brahmi scripts from the habitation deposits and burials.
 The other collections from the excavation of this site include roulette pottery, Roman silver coins, and gold and silver spirals.
 A bronze statue of a lion and an iron-melting furnace were important helpful in deciding the past history.

 Geography

 Chennimalai is located at 11.17°N 77.62°E. It has an average elevation of 320 metres (1082 feet).

-Noyyal river was the water source of this town, which is now polluted by the effluents released by the Tirupur Dyeing and other industrial wastes.
+Noyyal river was the water source of this town, which is now polluted by the effluents released by the Dyeing and industrial wastes.

 Chennimalai Hill

-This temple is situated at about 400 meters above sea level, and this hill is noted for its natural flora and fauna.
+Chennimalai Hill is situated of about 1700 acres.
+This temple is situated at about 400 meters/1749 feet above sea level, and this hill is noted for its natural flora and fauna.
 In Devanagiri this hill is called Siragiri and Chenniyangiri.
 In Tamil it is called Chennimalai.
 This hill is also called Pushpagiri and Sigaragiri.
 The city underneath the hill is also called Chennimalai.

-The Lord of mountains 'Kurinji Andavar', Murugan is highly praised and sung with reference to this abode in Kundruthorâdal.
-Chennimalai is one of them.